 For fast-food aficionados, there’s no question that Chick-fil-A has perfected the chicken sandwich.
 Now, we’re perfecting the digital product experience.

-Our Chick-fil-A One app is our loyalty app that allows customers to order ahead, earn points, and redeem those points for food rewards.
+Our app is our loyalty app that allows customers to order ahead, earn points, and redeem those points for food rewards.
 Not only is the purchase funnel a key KPI, but we also monitor how customers pick up their order (e.g. curbside, drive-thru, takeout) and whether or not users redeem their rewards.

 As a user experience (UX) researcher, I use analytics and user testing research to determine how users interact with our mobile app and better understand how their customer experience leads to conversion.
 I then promote UX methodologies and collaborate with cross-functional teams in business marketing, engineering, product, and design to determine what works, what doesn’t, and what they should do next.
 We identify research objectives, and those objectives and activities in turn help guide us through our product roadmap.